muhammadpadanta/1st-symphony/README.md

 ## Getting Started

-To get started with 1st Symphony Web app on your local machine, follow these steps:
+To get started with 1st Symphony Web app on your local machine you need to have bun installed, then follow these steps:

 1. Clone the repository:
    ```bash